 The various training programs are conducted at various facilities, including the Kasumigaura Institute and the Technical Training Center.
-The Kasumigaura Institute is equipped with classrooms, a practice area for skills training and accommodation facilities.
+The Kasumigaura Institute and Technical Training Center are equipped with classrooms, practice areas and machineries for skills training and accommodation facilities (Kasumigaura Institute only).
 An extensive range of training from skills training for new employees to management training for executives is offered.
 Trainees from overseas are also accepted.

 We aim to foster our human resources who will act based on the same values as Kenkijin.
 We hope that these Kenkijin all over the world will contribute to our customer’s management as reliable partners by offering proposals and services that stay one step ahead.

 Starting in 2013, we began implementing the Marketing Sales Support Program (MSSP) at dealers in all regions.
 The aim of this program is to strengthen the skills of dealers who handle sales and services in the frontlines.
 In July 2015, we set up the Global Education Center (GEC) as a MSSP training facility.
 The center is located inside of Hitachi Construction Machinery Asia and Pacific in Singapore.
 The center offers various types of training to learn about the behavioral processes of sales & marketing staff for new machines and service parts.
 The ultimate objective of this training is to improve customer satisfaction by accurately recognizing their needs and offering more solutions.